-And so, voila: Here’s my suggested itinerary for how to spend 5 days in New York!
+And so, voila: Here’s my suggested New York itinerary for how to spend 5 days in New York!

 If it’s your first time in NYC, you likely have tunnel vision for the most famous (and touristic) sights in New York.
 Why wait, when you could enjoy them on Day 1 of your 5 day New York itinerary?